 A binary counter counts clock pulses and the output is in binary.

-A binary counter is made from D-type flip flops configured as divide by 2 counters because each output is worth twice as much as the previous one and therefore should require twice as many clock pulse to make it go HIGH.
+A binary counter is made from D-type flip flops configured as divide by 2 counters because each output is worth twice as much as the previous one and therefore should require twice as many clock pulses to make it go HIGH.
 The outputs from the binary counter represent 0 when they are LOW and 1 when they are HIGH.

-Note: When a binary number, such as 0111 is written down the LSB (Least Significant Bit) is on the right and the MSB (Most Significant bit) on the left.
+Note: When a binary number, such as 0111, is written down the LSB (Least Significant Bit) is on the right and the MSB (Most Significant bit) is on the left.
 Due to circuit building conventions, the output of a binary counter circuit has the LSB output on the left and the MSB output on the right hand side.

 This counter can only count from 0 to 1 i.e. one clock pulse.
 After the circuit has been reset the output will be LOW.
 When 1 clock pulse has been received the output will be HIGH.
 The next clock pulse makes the output go LOW again.
 The output of the 1 Bit counter is Q0.

 Important: The second divide by 2 counter must receive a rising edge clock pulse when the output of the previous counter goes from HIGH to LOW ... therefore the CLOCK of the second divide by 2 counter must come from the Q0 of the previous counter.
 If Q0 goes from HIGH to LOW, Q0 will go from LOW to HIGH which is the required rising edge.

 Initially Q0 and Q1 are LOW representing binary 0 0

 On the 1st rising edge of the CLOCK, Q0 goes HIGH and Q1 remains LOW representing binary 0 1